Joint effort offers one-stop shop for summer youth programs

 “What prompted us to think about it was just knowing how busy parents’ lives are,” Burchell said.
 “We’ve got new people in the community that might not know who to reach out to or where to go.”

-With the “one stop shop” idea, Burchell said it will make it easier for the various organizations to coordinate efforts.
+The “one-stop shop” idea, Burchell said, also will make it easier for the various organizations to coordinate efforts.

 The Sign-Up Day is a joint effort of Mid-Plains Community College, the North Platte Public Schools Foundation, The North Platte Telegraph and the North Platte Recreation Center.